If you would like a second opinion...

 Tests to determine the stage of endometrial cancer

 If endometrial cancer is found after examining uterine tissue samples, further tests may be done to see if the cancer cells have spread within the uterus or to other parts of the body.
 The process used to find out if and how far the cancer has spread beyond the uterus is called staging.
-The following tests and procedures may be used in the staging process:
+Tests and procedures that may be used in the staging process include removal of the uterus (hysterectomy), chest x-ray, MRI (magnetic resonance imaging), and CT scan.

 Stages of endometrial cancer